-- Written policy on how to obtain a server.
-Maybe even form for requesting a server.
+- Written policy on how to obtain a server

-- Lots of how-to documents for users:
+- Lots of how-to documents for users (Make them do as much of the work as you can!)

 - Setting up KDE

+- Creating users and groups

 - Keeping Linux secure

 - Running Samba

 - Running Apache

 - Etc.

 - Can use Linux Apache for this purpose!